 Here's a sample of our volunteer opportunities:VIEW AS

-Kirkland Museum of Fine & Decorative Art displays a retrospective of Colorado’s distinguished painter Vance Kirkland (1904-1981), a major survey of Colorado art and some regional art alongside extensive displays of international decorative art of every major design period from the Arts & Crafts to Postmodern.
+Kirkland Museum of Fine & Decorative Art displays a retrospective of Colorado’s distinguished painter Vance Kirkland (1904-1981), a major survey of Colorado art and some regional art alongside extensive displays of international decorative art of every major design period from the Arts & Crafts to Postmodern and beyond.

 Kirkland Museum was founded by Hugh Grant, Director and Curator and opened to the public in 2003.